nsafarova/nsafarova/README.md

 I am 23 years old and IT graduate who loves everything about front-end development.
 I am solution oriented, enthusiastic with a fondness for creating web applications and learning more every day.

-- 🖥️ I’m currently seeking for a new job
+- 🖥️ I’m currently looking for a new job opportunity
 - 🧠 I’m currently learning more about Next.js framework
 - ✉ You can reach me via nigarsafarova@hotmail.com
 - ⚡ Fun fact: I love cats🐱 & Apple products